 Nick Jones, CEO, North South 804 Apps, Virginia says, “Crash reporting is a powerful tool to include in your win-back strategy – and it gives you the ability to actively and positively engage with a user in what would otherwise be a negative interaction with your app.
 With the Kumulos platform updating the crash report every 5 minutes, you can quickly send a personalized push notification to that user letting them know you are currently working on solving the issue they experienced – this can actually leave that user with a more positive impression about your app than if they hadn’t experienced the crash in the first place.”
 Nick and his team are one of thousands of global mobile app developers using Kumulos to help their clients retain and grow their app user database.

-For dormant or disengaged app users, you have a few options to reach out to them – including email or push notifications.
+For dormant or disengaged app users, you have a few options to increase the app retention rate and reach out to them – including email or push notifications.
 Tailoring push notifications to a particular segment with a special offer is a great way to remind them why they downloaded the app in the first place.
 If you’re using a Mobile Marketing Automation platform, like Kumulos, it’s simple for mobile app developers to personalize push notifications with customer information such as location, or based on their previous use within the app.
 For a list of power words to use in your push notifications, check out Business of Apps 2019 Guide to Push Notifications Statistics

-To increase retention with push notifications you need to first of all be proactive.
+To increase the app retention rate with push notifications you need to first of all be proactive.
 For example, use your analytics retention data to time push campaigns just before users typically drop off.
 You also need to be attentive and use push notifications to draw users back in when they fall out of the onboarding flow.
 And, you need to be persistent – remind users why they have the app installed.
 Finally, be smart – use segmentation to target different audiences with relevant content.
 Increasing retention with push notifications is something that every good mobile app developer should be able to help their clients with as part of an ongoing app optimization service.